ox217/ox217.github.io/content/publication/molina-2023-react/index.md

 ---
-title: <a href="www.google.com"> 'React to the Worst: Lightweight and proactive protection of location privacy'</a>
+title: 'React to the Worst: Lightweight and proactive protection of location privacy'
 authors:
 - Emilio Molina
 - Mirko Fiacchini